Liberal vs Conservative Dive Computer Algorithm

 It does and it doesn’t.
 You want to have your scuba computer in the first place to give you alerts and warnings when you get into conditions that could be harmful to your body.
 Usually, you want to follow the guidance to reduce the risk of getting the Bends.

 Many scuba divers do not dive in the area they live in but instead go on diving trips.
 This is where the desire comes in to be able to dive as much as possible.
+Besides getting to know the surroundings when you dive in new locations you also need to have the scuba dive certifications that are needed for the kind of diving you’re going to do!

 You just paid a ton of money to go on a scuba vacation and now you certainly want to make sure that you’ll be able to dive the maximum amount of time.
 A conservative dive algorithm can put a real damper on that…